brendanburkhart/go-raytracer/README.md

 # Raytracer

-Raytracer written in Go, renders .json files into an image.
+This Raytracer is written in Go, renders .json files into an image.
 I wrote this to learn more about raytracing, and to try out Go on something other than server-side programming.

 ### Features

 Renders large/complicated scenes quickly using goroutines.
 Supports orthographic, simple perspective and fisheye projections.

-I currently only support materials, not rendering textures or UV mapping.
+It currently only supports materials, and does not support rendering textures or UV mapping.
 Additionally, only planes, spheres and boxes are supported.
 I may add support for UV mapping and more complex/custom shapes eventually.

 Both Lambertian and Phong lighting models are supported, and both work with reflections and shadows.
 Refraction is not currently available.